Brittany Basse, Middle School Teacher, Baychester Middle School, Bronx, NYC

 Brittany Basse, teaches eighth grade Science and Humanities at Baychester Middle School in the Bronx, New York City.
 The layers of challenges echo in her title alone – yet her candor, direct approach, honesty, and an unpolished sense of humor make it clear why she does not just survive but thrives in a teaching environment where turnover rates and morale are often in stark contrast.

 Brittany just marked her 10th year living in New York City.
-She wasn’t always set on a career in education, however, after reflecting a few years back, she realized her whole life led her here.
-From growing up babysitting after school, to nannying over summers, and college where she worked with After-School All-Stars in Queens, NYC, (a program that engages inner city elementary and middle school students in after school activities), she noticed that she loved being around kids.
+She wasn’t always set on a career in education.
+After reflecting where she was heading, a few years back, Brittany realized her whole life led her here.
+From growing up babysitting after school, to nannying over summers, and in college where she worked with After-School All-Stars in Queens, NYC, (a program that engages inner city elementary and middle school students in after school activities), she noticed that she loved being around kids.
 She decided to leave her job in PR, enrolled in grad school for Special Education, and never looked back.

 Brittany works with children who are navigating any variety of abilities: from emotionally distressed behavioral problems to learning disabilities such as dyslexia, or others encompassing physical disabilities.
-“My job as a SWD teacher is to convey the subject matter to all levels, identify signs of learning disabilities, and determine the best methods to reach each student at their level.”
+“My job as a Students With Disabilities (SWD) teacher is to convey the subject matter to all levels, identify signs of learning disabilities, and determine the best methods to reach each student at their level.”

 “I have lived in the Bronx for some time, and my fiancé grew up here.
 The Bronx is an underserved area,” she explains, “I wanted to go where I can be of most use.
 Many of my students’ parents are immigrants who don’t always understand the systems at school, particularly IEP’s (Individualized Education Plans); they don’t know the right questions to ask and how to provide adequate services for their children’s unique needs.
 The kids and their families need this support and it’s where I can be of most value.”